Making Edits

 Let's add a note.
 Click on $100E (the line with "hello!"), then select Actions > Edit Note.
 Type a few words, pick a color, and click OK (or hit Ctrl+Enter).
 Your note appears in the code, and also in the window on the bottom left.
 Notes are like long comments, with three key differences:

-1. You can't pick their line width, but you can pick their color.
+- You can't really format the text, but you can pick their color.

 Operands & End-of-Line Comments